lrjoshi/gcploR/README.md

 ### Description

 gcplotR is designed to make virus growth curve plots.
-This can make line graphs and also plots standard error.
+This script makes line graphs and also plots standard error bars if you have multiple experiments.
 It can take multiple time points, multiple cell lines and multiple experiments as an input.

 ## Installation in R
 >library (devtools)